robinhood/faust/docs/introduction.rst

 .. include:: includes/blurb.txt

+**Faust is...**
+    .. include:: includes/introduction.txt

-.. topic:: Faust can be used for...
+.. topic:: Faust is used for...

     .. hlist::
         :columns: 2